pixeru/MMD-BoneRenamer/readme.md

 # MMD Bone Renamer

-A Blender addon that automatically renames bones between different naming conventions, with special support for translating Japanese MMD (MikuMikuDance) bone names to English using both Google Translate and a static dictionary.
+A Blender addon that translates Japanese MMD (MikuMikuDance) bone names to English using both Google Translate and a static dictionary.

+> ⚠️ **IMPORTANT:** Currently, only the Japanese MMD to English MMD conversion has been thoroughly tested and verified.
+Other format conversions are experimental and may not work as expected.

 ## Features

-- Convert between multiple bone naming formats:
-  - MMD English
+- Reliable conversion from Japanese MMD bone names to English MMD format using:
-  - MMD Japanese
+  - Online Google Translate (optional)
+  - Built-in static dictionary
-  - MMD Japanese L/R
+  - Intelligent L/R suffix handling
+  - Configurable translation timeout

+- Experimental support for other formats (untested):
   - XNALara
   - DAZ/Poser
   - Blender Rigify